marvinkreis/guut/templates/baseline_prompt.md

     # test code here
 ```

 Some mutants may be equivalent.
 Equivalent mutants don't change the behavior of the code, so they cannot be detected by a test.
 An example is changing `x=a+b` to `x=b+a`.
-If you believe a mutant to be equivalent, please claim the mutant as equivalent by writing the `# Equivalent Mutant` headline and giving a short description of why you think the mutant is equivalent.
+If you believe a mutant to be equivalent, please claim the mutant as equivalent by writing the `# Equivalent Mutant` headline and giving a short explanation of why you think the mutant is equivalent.